ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/R/7_download_eo/_index.md

 # How to download raw data (an external object)

+You shouldn't need to download the raw data file, since the data product should already be available, but for the sake of completeness...

 An external object is an original source file.
 This might be a reference to a paper or a raw, unedited csv file.
 Papers are not stored by the SCRC.
 Raw data objects are and can be downloaded in the following way.

 1. Go to the [data registry](https://data.scrc.uk/) and browse the external objects.